Royal court: Patronage and courtly culture

 A royal household is the highest-ranking example of patronage.
 A regent or viceroy may hold court during the minority or absence of the hereditary ruler, and even an elected head of state may develop a court-like entourage of unofficial, personally-chosen advisers and "companions".
-The French word compagnon and its English derivation "companion" literally connote a "sharer of the bread" at table, and a court is an extension of the great individual's household.
-Wherever members of the household and bureaucrats of the administration overlap in personnel, it is reasonable to speak of a "court", for example in Achaemenid Persia, Ming China, Norman Sicily, the papacy before 1870 (see papal household), and the Austro-Hungarian Empire.
+The French word compagnon and its English derivation "companion" literally mean a "sharer of the bread" at table, and a court is an extension of the great individual's household.
+Wherever members of the household and bureaucrats of the administration overlap in personnel, it is reasonable to speak of a "court", for example in Achaemenid Persia, Ming China, Norman Sicily, the papacy before 1870 (see: papal household), and the Austro-Hungarian Empire.
 A group of individuals dependent on the patronage of a great man, classically in ancient Rome, forms part of the system of "clientage" that is discussed under vassal.

 Individual rulers differed greatly in tastes and interests, as well as in political skills and in constitutional situations.
 Accordingly, some founded elaborate courts based on new palaces, only to have their successors retreat to remote castles or to practical administrative centers.
 Personal retreats might arise far away from official court centres.

 Etiquette and hierarchy flourish in highly structured court settings, and may leave conservative traces over generations.
-Most courts featured a strict order of precedence, often involving imperial, royal, and noble ranks, orders of chivalry, and nobility.
+Most courts featured a strict order of precedence, often involving imperial, royal and noble ranks, orders of chivalry, and nobility.
 Some courts even featured court uniforms.
 One of the major markers of a court is ceremony.
 Most monarchal courts included ceremonies concerning the investiture or coronation of the monarch and audiences with the monarch.
 Some courts had ceremonies around the waking and the sleeping of the monarch, called a levée.
 Orders of chivalry as honorific orders became an important part of court culture starting in the 15th century.
 They were the right of the monarch, as the fount of honour, to create and grant.